sajohnstone/turbo-broccoli/README.md

 - Apply least privilege (resources only have access to what they need)
 - Minimise the attack surface (API gateway is only entrypoint)
 - Layer the security measures to achieve defence in depth (in this case there aren't too many resources, but it was considered)
-- Encrypt everything (S3 buckets have been encrypted)
+- Encrypt everything (I haven't for simplicy but would normally)

 For the Lambda itself I've tried to stick with: